 Citizenship and Immigration Services (CIS) Related Records Requests

 Please provide copies of the CIS request to the Records Division.
 We retain a copy of this paperwork and send it with copies of your arrest record(s) directly to CIS.
 If you do not have your CIS paperwork available, you will need to complete a Request for Disclosure Form.
 We respond to your request for arrest records within 5 business days.
-The current fee is $5.00 for five pages or less, plus $.15 for each additional page.
+View the current fees for this service.

 RPD serves all addresses located within the city limits of Redmond.
 All parts of unincorporated Redmond is served by the King County Sheriff, 206-296-3311.

 You may obtain a notarized clearance letter in person at the Records Division of the police department Monday through Friday from 9:00 a.m. to 4:00 p.m. if you are a current or former City of Redmond resident with proof of residency.
-The fee is $4.60.
+View the current fees for this service.
 We require picture ID and conduct a records check for criminal history within the City of Redmond only.
 If you need a statewide records check, contact the Washington State Patrol.

 Concealed Pistol Licenses (CPL)